Academy Class List

 - MAT 152 Discrete Mathematics - ACT Math 22 / SAT 510

-4. Recommendation from a high school counselor for public or private school students, or from an adult who can speak to your character (i.e. church leader, employer, etc.) for home schooled students
+4. Recommendation from a high school counselor or from an adult who can address your readiness for college level academics.

-5. Permission from a parent to enroll in the program
+5. Written permission from a parent or guardian to enroll in the program.

 Academy Contact Information